Page: (fri)FRI architecture, Next:

 stream.

-list-> list extracts from the dictionary all the rules that start by the
+list-> list extracts from the dictionary all the rules that begin with the

 byte sequence provided in the top output string, and prepends

-them to the input one after the other, each one as a new input
+them one after another to the input, each one as a new input

 extent separated by a ]= (cork), with an empty input extent